coddang/coddang/README.md

 <p> 👋&nbsp; Hi there!
 I'm <b>mobile app developer</b> using   iOS <br/>
 I became a developer because I wanted to do something valuable in the world. 🌎 <br/>
 <br/> Like a pyramid, I'm in front of a computer day and night. ⛰ <br/>
-I am eligible for scuba diving and like running and running time. 🏊‍♂️ 🏃‍♂️ <br/>
+I am eligible for scuba diving and like running and IDE RunTime. 🏊‍♂️ 🏃‍♂️ <br/>